jtc1246/jtc1246.github.io/contents/my_experiences.md

     - Design 2 websites for bioinformatics research projects, <a href="http://chemperturbdb.weill.cornell.edu/" target="_blank">ChemicalDB</a>, another one is still under development, not published.
     - Analyze and process biological data using python and large language models.
     - Use reinforcement learning and large language models to generate biological hypotheses.
 Optimize the quality of generated hypotheses.
-    - Optimize bioinformatics workflows, make them more efficient and user-friendly, by creating websites and connecting to large language models.
+    - Optimize bioinformatics workflows.
+Make them more efficient and user-friendly, by creating websites and connecting to large language models.